 You’ll also want to consider the capital gains tax, which could come into play as an equity gift or a capital gains tax if your child sells the home too soon.
 If you’re considering gifting property to a child or family member, be sure to consult with a lawyer or tax professional first.

-And be sure to check out this guide on how parents can help their children own a home.
+Before you begin the process of gifting a house to your child, explore how parents can help their children own a home.